-Opening an ice rink is a slippery slope.
+The process of opening an ice rink can be a slippery slope.

 The Natural History Museum